 4. Curved screens need to be big

 Our experience to date is that the effectiveness of curved screens is directly proportional to their size.
-With the two 55-inch models we’ve tested the curve’s benefits felt pretty minimal, while some of the problems – particularly the sweet spot issues – were more noticeable.
-With the 65-inch model it was easier to appreciate the picture benefits while feeling less aggrieved by the negatives (except for the reflections one).
+With all of the 55-inch models we’ve tested the curve’s benefits felt pretty minimal, while some of the problems – particularly the sweet spot issues – were more noticeable.
+With the 65-inch models it's easier to appreciate the picture benefits while feeling less aggrieved by the negatives (except for the reflections one).
 Bigger screens support more viewers more easily too.

-Despite enjoying the 65-inch model, though, our feeling is that the curve will only potentially feel of significant benefit at truly colossal sizes of 70 inches or more.
+Despite enjoying the 65-inch models, though, our feeling is that the curve will only potentially feel of significant benefit at truly colossal sizes of 70 inches or more.

 5. Curved screens make awkward wall flowers

 While Samsung does do wall mounts for its curved TVs, our impression is that curved screens look rather awkward when hung up.
 Certainly they stick out a long way from the wall at their extremities, flying in the face of the whole ‘hang on the wall telly’ experience flat screens were originally designed for.
 Unless you live in a light house or windmill…